pubnub/javascript/README.md

 The PubNub Network today is the only vendor that supports real channel multiplexing with a single TCP Socket.
-With Multiplexing, you are able to subscribed to a group of channels while conserving resources and improving performance of message delivery all with a single network connection.
+With Multiplexing, you are able to subscribe to a group of channels while conserving device resources and improving performance of message delivery;
+all with a single network connection.
-It is easy to use multiplexing with all `3.4` client SDKs because it is transparent and automatic.
+It is easy to use multiplexing with any `3.4` client SDKs because it is transparent and automatic!
-Here is an example of using Channel Multiplexing.
+Here is an example of using Channel Multiplexing in JavaScript:

 #### Adding Channels - Just keep adding!